MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/clone-starter-module.md

 It can take up to a minute to clone a module.
 After the command has finished running, you can find the new module in the \\src\\modules\\ directory.

 > [!NOTE]
 > Module dependencies aren't automatically pulled down when you clone a module.
 Before you build the module, you must run Yarn and fix any missing dependencies.
-You may also need fix up some refereces inside the module source code if there are any errors when running the "yarn start" command.
+You may also need to fix some references inside the module source code if there are any errors when running the "yarn start" command.

 ## Preview a module